At the Intersection of Science and Art

 Visit http://www.library.hbs.edu/hc/polaroid to view the on-line exhibition and to find materials for further research.

-Please contact Baker Library Historical Collections at email@example.com if you would like to request a copy of the exhibition catalog.
+Please contact Baker Library Special Collections at firstname.lastname@example.org if you would like to request a copy of the exhibition catalog or to learn more.

-For more information about Baker Library Historical Collections visit www.library.hbs.edu/hc/.
+For more information about Baker Library Special Collections visit www.library.hbs.edu/hc/.

 Contact: Laura Linard, Director, Baker Library Special Collections, 617-495-6360, email@example.com.